xan105/CnC-Online/README.md

 _"Launchers inception"_ (Launcher that starts another Launcher) is despised by many but it remains a matter of personal preference.
 For me the core issue was that their launcher **did not work** with the Steam version nor with Linux/Proton when I tried it.

-And I'm absolutely not a fan of registering their launcher as a debugger in the registry for specific executables (what they called "hook" mode in their launcher).
+And I'm absolutely not a fan of registering their launcher as a debugger in the registry for specific executables (what they call "hook" mode in their launcher).

 I aimed to restore the online features of *Red Alert 3* without relying on their launcher and make the solution compatible with Linux/Proton.